vandyand/clojure-trader/roadmap.md

 ### Todo

-- [ ] (0.1.1) Refactor `ga-config` to not include input and target data, but only paramaters for the data
-  - Lazy load input and target data
-  - Make sure GA still works
-- [ ] (0.1.2) Use formatter
 - [ ] (0.1.3) Memoize sine function (strategy line ~124) and check if performance boost
 - [ ] (0.1.4) Make strategy able to take multiple targets as input.
 Return stream will be sum of returns of each
   - We are not losing any functionality here, only gaining optionality.